Master Monochrome: Tips and Gear for Black and White Photography

 Light + Shadow

 Perhaps the most important photographic element, light plays a hugely pivotal role in black and white images.
 Without color to help highlight separation, depth, and dimension within your scene you’ll need to rely heavily on balancing light and shadow.
-When balancing light and shadow in your images, you’ll also want to keep in mind the mood or emotion of your scene, as it can really impact your viewer’s interpretation of a scene.
-Generally if you’re hoping to evoke strong emotions or a dramatic mood, you’ll want high contrast images with deep shadows.
+You’ll also want to keep in mind the mood or emotion of your scene, as it can impact your viewer’s interpretation of your image.
+Generally, if you’re hoping to evoke strong emotions or a dramatic mood, you’ll want high-contrast images with deep shadows.
 If you’re aiming for a calmer or lighter image, you’ll want softer, more subtle shadows.
-Mastering the use of light and shadows in your black and white images is a huge step towards evocative and emotional images your audience can connect with.

 Image by Ihor Balaban